Holland Harbor Light: History

 Except for its color, it is a virtual twin of the Kewaunee Pierhead Light on the Wisconsin side of Lake Michigan.

 In 2007, the United States Department of the Interior announced that the Holland Harbor Light would be protected, making it the 12th Michigan lighthouse to have such status.

 Accessibility

-Public access to Big Red is somewhat limited due to the fact one must cross private property to see the lighthouse up close.
-However, there are no barriers for walking into the lighthouse area.
-The best vantage points that are easily accessible to the general public are from across the channel at Holland State Park.
-As of May 27, 2013 access by foot to the lighthouse is restricted to Tuesdays and Thursdays, from mid-morning to sunset.
+Public access to Big Red is restricted due to the fact one must cross private property to see the lighthouse up close.
+The best vantage points that are accessible to the general public are from across the channel at Holland State Park.